A consumer's insurance glossary

 Grace period (refers to disability, health, life and long-term care insurance) — A period of time (commonly 10 to 31 days, depending on the type of contract) after the premium due date.
 During this time, the policy remains in force without penalty even though the policyholder has not yet paid the premium.

-Grandfathered Plan — (Also sometimes referred to as an “old” plan) A plan that is exempt from most of the changes required by health care reform because it was in existence before March 23, 2010 and hasn’t made significant changes to the plan design.
+Grandfathered Plan — (Also sometimes referred to as an “old” plan) A plan that is exempt from most of the changes required by health reform because it was in existence before March 23, 2010 and hasn’t made significant changes to the plan design.
 If a plan is grandfathered, it must disclose this status.
 New people and their dependents can be added to a grandfathered plan.

 Group contract — An insurance contract between an insurance company and an employer or other entity to cover employees or other group members.
 A group contract may include life insurance, health insurance, or an annuity and, sometimes, property liability.
 Eligibility for coverage of group members is defined in the contract.
 For example, an eligible employee might be defined as “employees working over 30 hours per week for the employer.”